-What does the growing season in the Rogue Valley, Oregon have to do with growing forest fire smoke?
+What does the growing season in the southern Oregon’s Rogue Valley have to do with growing forest fire smoke?
 Climate change is accelerating.
-The Rogue Valley, Oregon growing season expanded by two months in just 10 years.
+The Rogue Valley’s growing season expanded by two months in just 10 years.
 When I founded Restoration Seeds in the valley in 2008, the frost-free growing season was June 1 to October 1.
 Now we have a month more on either end.

 Industrial forestry and agriculture is the main cause of global warming, not greenhouse gases as society is told.
 Clear cut logging and farming create giant radiating hot spots +10˚F warmer that are raising global temperatures and causing drought.
-The removal of natural forest and prairies that once generated rain creating pollen are another driver of global drought and increased fires.
+The removal of natural forests and prairies that once generated rain-creating pollen are another driver of global drought and increased fires.

 The west coast landscape looks forested from a distance, but to a trained eye it’s not a forest at all.
 Cities through their timber industry surrogates have replaced natural ecosystems with tree farms.
 Forests are now highly-flammable, mono-aged and over-planted.
 As long as cities get their wood and toilet paper, they don’t care.
 They don’t live here.